CLC3-GitFlow/CLC3-GitFlow/Usecases/Usecase5.md

 .. and **YOUR URL** in the Value field

 ## How to start the workflow
 You don't need to trigger the workflow.
-It will check every day if there is an update on the datasource and will the the workflow automatically.
+It will check every day if there is an update on the datasource and will do the workflow automatically.
 You can trigger it if you want by clicking on 'Actions' --> 'Download Dataset' --> 'Run workflow'.
 Only if the file was changed it will update the files on Github.